MicaelMnl/projects-generator/README.md

 # Generateur-des-projets
-generator of class and Manager or Php whit Twig Porject and PHP POO project
+generator of class and Manager or php Porject whit Twig  and PHP POO project

 #Installation
 All the installation instructions are located in the documentation.